 - For topping, in a small bowl, combine the brown sugar, flour and cinnamon; cut in butter until crumbly.
 Stir in walnuts.
 Sprinkle over batter; sprinkle with coarse sugar.

-- Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 20-25 minutes or until a toothpick comes out clean.
 Cool for 5 minutes before removing from pans to wire racks.
 Serve warm.
 Yield: 15 muffins.